-In 2013, Sheriff Mark Hebert introduced several cost saving measures to alleviate the burden of the rising price of inmate housing.
+In 2013, several cost saving measures were introduced to alleviate the burden of the rising price of inmate housing.
 New medical and food programs implemented at the facility streamlined the required services.
 The contracted food services, for example, saves taxpayers approximately $300,000 a year.

 The St. Mary Parish Sheriff's Office Inmate Information System may be accessed by calling 337-836-9509.
 The system provides information on inmates, visitation policy, directions to the jail, victim notifications, and more.